Bill requiring schools adopt modern reading instruction heads to governor

 The bill passed the House nearly unanimously in March, 365-9.

-The post Bill requiring schools adopt modern reading instruction heads to governor appeared first on New Hampshire Bulletin.
+This article originally appeared on Portsmouth Herald: Bill requiring schools adopt modern reading instruction heads to governor